 Apart from the above-mentioned prohibition on cartels addressed to undertakings and associations of undertakings, the Competition Act prohibits physical persons, acting in the name and on behalf of an undertaking or an association of undertakings, from negotiating with competitors or reaching an understanding with them concerning the fixing of prices for the sale of products or services to third parties, the limitation of the production of the sale of products and services, and the allocation of markets (Article IV.1, Section 4 of the Competition Act).
-This means that not only undertakings or associations of undertakings but also the physical persons acting for them, can be investigated and prosecuted by the BCA, and be held personally liable and convicted, and that a fine can be imposed on them (albeit a much lower one than the undertaking or association itself – see Sections IV and V).
+This means that not only undertakings or associations of undertakings but also the physical persons acting for them can be investigated and prosecuted by the BCA and be held personally liable and convicted, and that a fine can be imposed on them (albeit a much lower one than that for the undertaking or association itself – see Sections IV and V).

 The BCA is responsible for the administrative enforcement of competition law.
 Investigations and prosecutions are conducted by the body of competition prosecutors under the direction of the competition prosecutor general.
 Unless a settlement can be reached with a competition prosecutor, the latter submits a draft decision to a competition college.
 Decisions as to whether a cartel exists, and which sanctions or remedies are to be imposed, are taken by a competition college, which is in each individual case composed of the president of the BCA and two other members, taken from a list of 20 part-time members of the BCA, or by a competition prosecutor for a settlement.

 The BCA is an autonomous service with legal personality directed by a board, consisting of the president, the competition prosecutor general, the director of economic affairs and the director of legal affairs.

-Guidance on cartels and leniency is provided by the following instruments3 published on the website of the BCA, as follows:
+Guidance on cartels and leniency is provided by the following instruments4 published on the website of the BCA, as follows: